filecoin-project/specs/content/systems/filecoin_blockchain/struct/block_producer/_index.md

 ## Mining Blocks

-A miner registered with the storage power actor may begin generating and checking election tickets if it has proven storage meeting the [Minimum Miner Size](storage_power_consensus#minimum-miner-size) threshold requirement.
+A miner registered with the storage power actor may begin generating and checking election tickets if it has proven storage that meets the [Minimum Miner Size](storage_power_consensus#minimum-miner-size) threshold requirement.

 In order to do so, the miner must be running chain validation, and be keeping track of the most recent blocks received.
 A miner's new block will be based on parents from the previous epoch.